-As a major fan of Darren King, the drummer from Mutemath, I was beyond excited to find out that he was collaborating with a sample company called I WANT THAT SOUND to create his own sample pack.
-It goes without saying that I had to reach out for an interview.
-Some weeks later, I got to chat with Paul Mabury, co-founder of the company, alongside Dustin Burnett, and 20+ year session drummer.
+Darren King, the drummer from Mutemath, has collaborated with a sample company called That Sound to create his own sample pack.
+As a recent owner of these samples, I decided to reach out to the company for an interview about their work.
+Some weeks later, I got to chat with Paul Mabury, a co-founder of the That Sound alongside Dustin Burnett.

 Hi Paul.
-As a fan of I WANT THAT SOUND, I’m happy to be chatting with you about your work and the company.
-As a start, can you tell me about how did you get into music?
+As a start, can you tell me about how you got into music?

 I grew up as the son of a preacher, in church, playing music with friends.
-I started playing piano at the age of 5.
-My dad was a musician as well, being the Music Director of a big band.
-Around the age of 11, my dad was speaking at a camp, and I was trying to kill time, so I walked into the hall where the drum kit was, and there was no-one there, so I started to play.
+My dad was a musician as well, being the music director of a big band.
+I started playing piano at the age of five, but around eleven I got into drums.
+My dad was speaking at a camp, and I was trying to find a way to kill time.
+So I walked into the hall where the drum kit was and there was no-one there, so I started to play.
 Unbeknownst to me, the owner of the drum kit was in the back of the room and was listening.
-So he asked my dad “How long has your son been playing drums?“, and my dad said, “My son doesn’t play drums“, and drum owner said “Well he does now.
-You should get him a kit“.
-That got me started around the age of 12.
-At 21, I decided that I wanted to pursue music as a career, and attended the Western Australian Academy of Performing Arts.
-After a year of studying, the gig scene exploded for me, and I was playing each night of the week.
-I couldn’t do both gigs and studies, so I spoke with one of my lecturers, called Frank Gibson Jr, and he said “Most musicians here want to go and play as a career.
-You should go play.
-You can study for the rest of your life“.
-So I’ve been doing that ever since, and it’s been over 20 years.
+So he asked my dad “How long has your son been playing drums? “, and my dad said, “My son doesn’t play drums “, and drum owner said “Well, he does now.
+You should get him a kit “.
+So that got me started.

-Yeah.
-It goes back about 5 years.
-I didn’t like drum samples, and couldn’t find anything I liked to use.
-One of my beefs was that they were too “scientific” sounding.
-I could hear that the creators of those packs had miced the kit very precisely, and hit the drums in a sterile way, so as to capture a “perfect” sound.
-So it was hard for me to find a useful sound in that.
+Yes.
+It goes back about five years.
+I didn’t much like drum samples, and couldn’t find anything I wanted to use.
+One of my beefs was that they were too clinical-sounding.
+I could hear that the creators of those packs had mic’d the kit very precisely and hit the drums in a sterile way, so as to capture a “perfect” sound.
+It was hard for me to find a useful sound in that.
 I explained that to Dustin, and suggested that we make some drum samples that we could actually use.
-He had hired me in the past and told me that he’d already been collecting samples of our work & using them on everything he was doing.
-So that’s how it started, and I’m very grateful to Dustin, because without him getting the company off the ground, I’d still be just talking about what would have been good idea.
+He had hired me in the past and told me that he’d already been collecting samples of our work and was using them on everything he was doing.
+So that’s how it started, and I’m very grateful to Dustin, because without him getting the company off the ground, I’d still be just talking about a potentially good idea.

-Is there clear division of labor between you and Dustin, as far as your work for IWTS goes?
+Is there a clear division of labor between you and Dustin when it comes to making sample packs?

-We have very clear roles, though they continue to develop since we’re a start-up company, and do a lot together.
+We have very clear roles, though they continue to develop since we’re a start-up company.
 Even our wives do a lot for the company.

 Our samples come out of our own workflow, since we’re always working on new material.
 We did a pack earlier this year with Nir Zidkyahu and Jeff Juliano, which will be coming out later this year.
 They both worked on John Mayer’s first album “Room For Squares“.

-What do you think are the reasons for you guys having become successful in an industry of overcrowded sample pack companies?
+What do you think are the reasons for That Sound’s success in an overcrowded industry of sample pack companies?

 Social media is important to us too, and we’re present on that.
-I post videos to Instagram of me playing beats in the studio, where I talk about the samples I’m going to make with them, as well as the samples I layer underneath.
+I post videos to Instagram of me playing drums in the studio, where I talk about the samples I’m going to make with them.

 As someone who’s been working with drums for a long time, what have you found are the most common mistakes people make when recording and micing drums?

 That’s a good question.
 I think one of the things that happen, even in places like Nashville with it’s top-tier professionals, is a lack of focus.
-I did a session a few weeks ago, where I was drumming for 3 days, and during that whole time, I could hear how something was wrong with the left overhead mic.
-But I told myself it was just a headphone issue.
-The monitoring can be iffy in even the best studios.
+I did a session a few weeks ago, where I was drumming for three days.
+During that whole time, I could hear how something was wrong with the left overhead mic, but I told myself it was just a headphone issue, since monitoring can sometimes be questionable in even the best studios.
 You might hear some static or noise on one side of the stereo field, or your headphones might pick up a radio station signal.
-So you’ll say to the engineer “There’s some noise in my headphone“, and he’ll respond with, “Yeah we hear that to, I think it is just noise in the cue…“.
-So we record it to tape, and the engineer is like “Don’t worry we’ll get rid of the noise later“, but of course, that turns out to be impossible, because it was actually a part of the recording that went to tape.
+So I said to the engineer “There’s some noise in my headphones “, and he responded, “Yeah we hear that to, I think it is just noise in the cue… “.
+So we recorded the drums to tape, and the engineer is like, “Don’t worry we’ll get rid of the noise later “.
+But of course, that turned out to be impossible because it was actually a part of the recording that went to tape.
 But at that point, so much time has passed that the engineer is like “Ah sorry man…but let’s continue.
-Time’s ticking“.
+Time’s ticking “.
 So a lack of focus is an issue.
-There might be a bunch of people in the studio, hanging out, but the engineer has to stay focused and pick up on all the right things.
+There might be a bunch of people in the studio hanging out, but the engineer has to stay focused and pick up on all the right things.

-Another thing I’ve noticed is that people just starting out in engineer can over-complicate things.
-A lot of people would think Mutemath spend a lot of money on fancy gear, when the reality is that 80% of Darren’s sound is Darren.
+Another thing I’ve noticed is that people who have just started engineering can over-complicate things.
+A lot of people would think Mutemath spend a lot of money on fancy gear, when the reality is that 80% of Darren King’s sound is in how he plays.
 You could point any mic at him, and he’ll still sound like himself.
 I think young drummers and engineers make the mistake of wanting the gear to make them sound good.
 You should be able to take your headphones off and listen to the the drum kit to see if it sounds good.
-It doesn’t sound good in the room, no microphone or pre-amp will help.
-All you’re doing is amplifying a problem.
-When we go into to track for THAT SOUND, I want to make the drums sound great before it gets to the microphone.
+It doesn’t sound good in the room, no microphone or pre-amp will help; all you’re doing at that point is amplifying a problem.
+When we track for That Sound, I want to make the drums sound great before they get to the microphone.

-One of things that tend to reoccur in many recording sessions is that people rely on dogma.
-To what extent have you found today’s dogma to be reliable when it comes to recording drums?
+One of the things that easily occurs in recording sessions is that people rely on the dogma of their field.
+To what extent have you found today’s engineering dogma to be reliable when it comes to recording drums?

 I think the dogma that occurs when I’m recording drums in Nashville is super helpful.
 If I find something I like, I want to stick to it.
-I like that things get predictable, because you’re always spending a lot of money when tracking, and you only have so much time to capture your musical ideas.
+I like that things get predictable, because you’re spending a lot of money when tracking, and you only have so much time to capture your musical ideas.
 So dogma actually becomes one of the most useful elements when recording.
 I know that most of my sessions will have an SM57 on the snare drum, with maybe another mic next to it for some sizzle.
 But you always expect a certain range of mics on the kick and snare.
-There’s always a part of an artist wants to push the boundaries and experiment with new techniques, but I think the thing that allows you to be creative is the fact that you can always turn to dogma.
-When all the expected techniques are being used, it relaxes everyone, and creates the right mood for someone to say, “Why don’t we try switching this mic, or trying such and such?“.
+When all the expected techniques are being used, it relaxes everyone, and creates the right mood for someone to say, “Why don’t we try switching this mic, or trying such and such? “.
 Those things usually happen because everything else is already in place.
 Having said all that, I do think that someone like Darren King got his sound because he was going after something with his band, and they weren’t worried about what anyone else was doing.

-Doesn’t it get hard to time the ghost notes with the original snare hit?
+But isn’t it hard to time the ghost notes with the original snare hit?